-Free verse is so familiar in modern lyric poetry that its techniques are often ignored or taken for granted, but recognizing its techniques helps learn . . .
+Free verse—lyric poetry that doesn't rhyme or follow regular meter or rhythm, like formal or fixed verse—is so familiar to modern readers and writers that its poetic techniques are often ignored or taken for granted, but recognizing these techniques helps learn . . .

 why free verse is not just prose with broken-up lines

 how to tell good free verse from bad free verse

 Essential question: Is free verse still poetry?
 If so,